 What is Google Analytics?

-According to Google themselves, “Google Analytics gives you the digital analytics tools you need to analyze data from all touch points in one place, for a deeper understanding of the customer experience.
-You can then share the insights that matter with you whole organization”.
+According to Google themselves, “Google Analytics gives you the digital analytics tools you need to analyze data from all touchpoints in one place, for a deeper understanding of the customer experience.
+You can then share the insights that matter with your whole organization”.

 But what does that really mean?

 The data that Google collects and shares with you will contain some pretty key factors.
 It can help you decide keywords, marketing decisions or campaigns, and predict behavioral outcomes from your website users (ie: clicking on one button more than another).
 It also helps you spend your marketing dollars smarter.

 Some of the factors that you’ll see include: